 Our Creative Writing Courses

-Sat, 13 July: 11am-12pm, 37 Heliopolis Parade, Mitchelton, Queensland.
-Tues, 23 July: 10.30am-11.30am, 641 Oxley Road, Corinda, Queensland.
+13 July 2019: 11am, 37 Heliopolis Parade, Mitchelton, Queensland.
+23 July 2019: 10.30am, 641 Oxley Road, Corinda, Queensland.
 Story is a powerful healer.
 As writers, we’re compelled to collect that which is in danger of being forfeit or forgotten.
 Some of us seek to capture truths about the human condition that might otherwise evade expression.
 We might use fables, fairy tales, magic realism and speculative fiction to unfold the heart of difficult or even taboo stories.
 With a bit of imagination, we can frame our questions about the world and allow others to explore even the most harrowing of adversaries from a safe distance.
 We can examine resilience, courage, even trauma and the profound growth that follows the darkest of moments.
 We can, through telling and reading stories, encounter ourselves.
 Meet Lauren Elise Daniels, author of Serpent’s Wake: A Tale for the Bitten and editor of over 80 published titles for a friendly, informal chat about fiction, writing and gathering our lives and wisdom into story form.
 All writers and readers welcome.
 Register here to claim your seat with Brisbane City Council.

 The Hero & Heroine’s Journey: Blueprints for Writers @ QWC